ology/techn.ology.net/blog/2022/05/25/hp48g-ressurection/index.markdown

 Ok with that on my 48, I tried running it and...Barf!
 It halted on a couple undefined sub-programs.
 Ugh!
 Also there was **no** documentation whatsoever.
 Ugh again!

-So I rolled up my sleeves and got busy understanding everything that TRIP did, so that I could "fill-in the blanks" - not a small task.
+So I rolled up my sleeves and proceeded to attempt to understand everything that TRIP did, so that I could "fill-in the blanks" - not a small task.

 How did I see the source code you ask?
 I used kermit in ASCII mode (set on both the PC and the calculator sides), and re-uploaded to my computer.
 Then I could open TRIP in a text editor.
 (And I went ahead and uploaded that ASCII version to github.)